ic3guy/ic3guy.github.io/_posts/2016-09-26-personal-development.md

 I'd like to use this post to keep track of where I am in my continual business development.

 ### Financial Book Stack
-- _The Little Book of Value Investing_ - Loewenstein, Roger and Browne, Christopher
+- _The Little Book of Value Investing_ - Loewenstein and Browne
 - **read** - _Contrarian Investment Strategies_ - David Dreman
 - **read** - _The Black Swan: The Impact of the Highly Improbable_ - Nassim Nicholas Taleb